Cockatrice/Cockatrice/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature Request"
+name: "💡 Feature Request"
 about: Request a new feature
 title: ''
-labels: ''
+labels: 'Feature Request'
 assignees: ''

 ---